Draft Housing Strategy 2024

 Why your views matter

-City of Wolverhampton Council is inviting residents, tenants, businesses, and organisations to share their views on its draft Housing Strategy for 2024-2029.
+City of Wolverhampton Council is inviting residents, tenants, businesses, and organisations to share their views on its draft Housing Strategy.

 The strategy sets out the council’s priorities and actions to meet the current and future housing needs and challenges in the city.